-As indicated in the methodological note, operating offices with less than 10 employees as at December 31, 20224, are excluded from environmental reporting.
+As indicated in the methodological note, operating offices with less than 20 employees as of December 31, 2023, are excluded from environmental reporting.

-The following are the main operating sites of the Group with more than 10 employees as at December 31, 2022 and the relative companies that carry out their activities there.
+The following are the main operating sites of the Group with more than 20^3 employees as of December 31, 2023 and the relative companies that carry out their activities there.